Safe-DS/DSL/docs/language/common/parameters.md

 Here are the pieces of syntax:

-- The name of the parameter (here `requiredParameter`).
+- The name of the parameter (here `#!sds requiredParameter`).
 This can be any combination of upper- and lowercase letters, underscores, and numbers, as long as it does not start with a number.
-However, we suggest to use `lowerCamelCase` for the names of parameters.
+However, we suggest to use `#!sds lowerCamelCase` for the names of parameters.
 - A colon.
-- The [type][types] of the parameter (here `Int`).
+- The [type][types] of the parameter (here `#!sds Int`).

 ## Optional Parameters